The whole idea of zero waste makes us smile, so we thought we’d take a moment to talk zero waste paste/soap/tablets.

 The Dirt’s toothbrushing powders, available in delicious sweet spice orange or super mint are completely vegan and paleo, and don’t contain fluoride, glycerin, or GMO-derived Xylitol.
-They come in glass mini mason jars that are so cute you’ll definitely want to reuse them in your zero-waste household.
+The 6 month supply come in glass mini mason jars that are so cute you’ll definitely want to reuse them in your zero-waste household.

 They use benzonite clay powders, ranking only a 1 or 2 on the Moh’s scale of harshness.
 Note that their toothpastes contain beeswax so if you are vegan/plant-based, be sure to go for the toothpowders… the toothpastes also come in a plastic tube, another reason to stick with the powders!

 The Dirt, a locally produced company based in Los Angeles, focuses on “super natural personal care” and started because founder Shannon Drake was dissatisfied with the green-washing of supposedly “natural” products.
 Green-washing is another way of making something look natural but it’s actually not.